↑

 Homemade Applesauce

 Have you ever been faced with the dilemma I recently found myself facing.
-What in the heck and I going to do with all of these apples!
+What in the heck was I going to do with all of these apples!
 We stopped at our local and favorite apple orchard over the weekend and we bought way to many apples.
 I thought of making apple pie filling again but I decided not too.
-I settled on making some applesauce.
-We love applesauce and when I make my own I can add as much or as little sweetener as I like.
+I settled on making homemade applesauce instead.
+We love applesauce!
+Homemade applesauce can be eaten plain or used as an oil

 homemade applesauce